-The National Commission sponsored the Climate Challenge Conferences through the 2018/19 UNESCO Contestable Activity Fund.
+We were a proud sponsor of the 2019 Climate Challenge Conferences through our UNESCO Contestable Activity Fund.
 UNESCO Aotearoa Youth Leaders Ashlee, Nola and Liletina attended the Auckland conference and Raven and Morgan went to the Wellington event.
-Liletina reports back on the Auckland experience.

 The conference aims to inspire, equip and celebrate New Zealand’s young people who are interested in environmental issues.
 It provides each young person with an opportunity to learn, share and network with each other and with expert leaders in the climate change space.
 Past speakers include Chlöe Swarbrick, Teanau Tuiono, Laura O’Connell Rapira, and Guy Mason.
 Other relevant organisations include Auckland Council, Generation Zero and UNESCO.
 Each young person the UNESCO team met was engaged, excited, and brought their unique voice and perspectives as they discussed their hopes for the future.
 I was especially inspired by their enthusiasm.